Most Expensive Dog Foods: Quick Picks

 As is the case in most markets, high-quality dog foods usually cost more than low- or average-quality options.

 So, while it is impossible to make sweeping generalizations about dog foods based on nothing more than price, expensive dog foods are usually better than their budget-priced counterparts.

 But it is important to understand that slapping an expensive price tag on an average-quality product is a time-tested marketing technique.

 High prices can sometimes increase the perceived value of a product.
-This means that in almost every market, some manufacturer is putting a premium price tag on a run-of-the-mill product, which doesn’t cost any more to make and isn’t necessarily a healthier dog food than your standard kibble.
+This means that in almost every market, some manufacturers will be putting a premium price tag on a run-of-the-mill product, which doesn’t cost any more to make and isn’t necessarily a healthier dog food than your standard kibble.